mehulagg/gitlab/doc/user/project/clusters/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/27630) in GitLab 12.6.
 > - An option to use project-wide namespaces [was added](https://gitlab.com/gitlab-org/gitlab/-/issues/38054) in GitLab 13.5.

-The Kubernetes integration provides a `KUBECONFIG` with an auto-generated namespace to deployment jobs.
+The certificate based Kubernetes integration provides a `KUBECONFIG` with an auto-generated namespace to deployment jobs.
 It defaults to using project-environment specific namespaces of the form `<prefix>-<environment>`, where `<prefix>` is of the form `<project_name>-<project_id>`.
 To learn more, read [Deployment variables](#deployment-variables).